twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/react-cache-its-about-consistency/post.md

 React's `cache` is often used to deduplicate requests made by multiple components that need access to the same external data.

-Here's an example of two components that both need access to the source HTML of [react.dev's](https://react.dev) homepage:
+Here's an example of two components that both need the source HTML of [react.dev's](https://react.dev) homepage:

 {% demo1 %}